vakiltech

 2. We Draft

-Expert labour law advocates draft your notice citing the Payment of Wages Act, 1936 and applicable state laws.
+Expert labour law advocates draft your notice citing the Code on Wages, 2019 and applicable state laws.
 You review and approve before anything is sent.

 3. We Send